ashgoren/registration/README.md

 ## Enable billing on Google Cloud account

 - Create a new billing account if necessary from the [Google Cloud console](https://console.cloud.google.com/billing)
-- Unlikely to owe any money for small scale use, but set a billing alert to be safe.
+- Unlikely to owe any money for small scale use, but set a billing alert to be safe (see below).
 - Setup [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent)
   - user type: internal
   - values for other fields don't matter